National Trivia Day

 • Fergie of The Black Eyed Peas was the voice of Charlie Brown’s sister Sally during the 1980s.

-• Hydrox cookies were first invented in 1908—four years before Orea was released.
+• Hydrox cookies were invented in 1908—four years before Oreos were released.

-• In 1996, Mister Rogers poured the wax that was used to make the 100 billionth Crayola crayon.
+• In 1996, Mister Rogers poured the wax used to make the 100 billionth Crayola crayon.

-• The sum of all of the numbers on a roulette wheel comes to 666.
+• The sum of all the numbers on a roulette wheel is 666.

-• Rome was the first city ever to reach a million people.
+• Rome was the first city ever to reach a population of one million.

-National Trivia Day can be observed and celebrated in several different ways.
-A person can spend the day consuming as much new trivia as they can, or they can play a rousing game of Trivial Pursuit or some other trivia-based game with their friends.
-People can also spend the day watching trivia shows on TV if they so desire.
+National Trivia Day can be observed and celebrated in several ways.
+A person can spend the day learning as much new trivia as possible, or they can play a game of Trivial Pursuit or another trivia-based game with friends.
+People can also spend the day watching trivia shows on TV if they wish.
 For us, we will probably spend the day researching trivia for the next great holiday that gets invented.
-No matter how you celebrate it, however, be sure to announce your participation to the world using the hashtag #NationalTriviaDay on all of your social media accounts.
+However you celebrate it, be sure to announce your participation to the world using the hashtag #NationalTriviaDay on all your social media accounts.

 When is it?